Park City with Kids: The Ultimate Family Guide to Utah's Mountain Playground

 The Elevation Factor: What Every Parent Needs to Know

 Signs of mild altitude sickness in kids include headaches, crankiness beyond the usual variety, loss of appetite, and trouble sleeping.
-The fix is simple but requires patience: hydrate aggressively, take it easy the first day, and do not push through symptoms.
+The fix is simple but requires patience.
+Hydrate aggressively, take it easy the first day, and do not push through symptoms.
 We keep a big insulated water bottle with each kid and set reminders to drink.
 It makes a real difference.

 Best Seasonal Activities by Age Group

 For tweens and teens ages 9 and up, Park City gets genuinely cool.
 The downhill mountain biking trails in summer are world-class, the climbing wall at the Basin Recreation Fieldhouse is excellent, and there are enough shops and restaurants on Main Street to let them feel independent.
-In winter, advanced skiers can explore the backcountry-style terrain at Park City Mountain Jupiter area or try the Comet bobsled ride at Olympic Park.
+In winter, advanced skiers can explore the backcountry-style terrain at Park City Mountain's Jupiter area or try the Comet bobsled ride at Olympic Park.

 Year-round, the Kimball Art Center offers drop-in art classes, the Egyptian Theatre hosts family-friendly shows, and the Park City Library is honestly one of the best public libraries I have ever seen.
 Beautiful building, great programs, and a perfect rainy-day refuge.